vonajs/vona/packages-docs/guide/start/introduction.md

 |MySQL|>=8|
 |Postgresql|>=17|

-* Redis: Required
+* `Redis`: VonaJS provides the following capabilities based on Redis:
+  - `Queue, Schedule, Startup, Broadcast, Caching, Two-layer cache, and Redlock`
-* MySQL/Postgresql: Choose what you want to use
+* `MySQL/Postgresql`: Choose what you want to use

 ## Stay In Touch